Microsoft 365 Administration: Navigating the Core Portals

 2. Microsoft Entra Admin Center: Identity & Access Management (IAM)

-Formerly known as Azure Active Directory, Entra ID is the identity provider for the entire M365 suite.
-It controls the "Who" and "How" of network access.
+What It Does: Entra ID is the identity provider for the entire M365 suite.
+It controls the "Who" and "How" of network access by enforcing Multi-Factor Authentication (MFA), managing Self-Service Password Resets (SSPR), and reviewing login logs to spot suspicious activity.

 3. Exchange Admin Center: Messaging & Mail Flow